 Basically, posting for the sake of posting might not hurt your rankings, but it won't improve them either.
 New-Age Content Marketing should be about the following:

 Creating Value for the Reader — Create content that people want to read!
 Think “Newsworthy”.
-Here is an example of how NHV Natural Pet Products provided added value for their readers by posting the top tips for traveling with a pet this summer.
+Here is an example (link no longer available) of how NHV Natural Pet Products provided added value for their readers by posting the top tips for traveling with a pet this summer.

 Being Relevant to People’s Interests — Focus on fresh ideas.
 Quoting and linking to relevant content on the web (hot topics) is also a good idea, as long as the content is used fairly and not plagiarised.
 Here is an example of how Tyler MacDonald Criminal Defence related an important current event to his practice.

 Focusing on your Company’s “Fortes” — Discover and create engaging content which relates to your business.
 It’s what you do best.
 Make sure all of your channelsare working together.
-Here is an example of a fun post by Assurant Solutions’ Blog, Consumer View which focuses on the vehicle insurance part of their business.
+Here is an example (link no longer available) of a fun post by Assurant Solutions’ Blog, Consumer View which focuses on the vehicle insurance part of their business.

 Providing Some Entertainment — Along with quality information, maintain an entertaining tone.
 Keep the reader engaged, tug at their emotions, and surprise them occasionally.
 Here is an example of how Acro Media Inc. focused on some big statistics to surprise the reader.

 “Sharing” your New Content — “Sharing” your blog post or other content on social media helps to spread the word and get that original piece out there among your peers and prospective customers.
-Here is an example of how Crave Furniture utilizes social media buttons at the bottom of their posts to help increase “sharing”.
+Here is an example (link no longer available) of how Crave Furniture utilizes social media buttons at the bottom of their posts to help increase “sharing”.

 The importance of quality content in the digital world today continues to increase, and it will only become more and more important as upgraded algorithms continue to be released.
 Acro Media Inc. knows a thing or two about Content Marketing, and we would love to help you set up a strategy for success.
 Hit us up for a consultation!